goFrendiAsgard/static-blog/content/notebooks/neuralnetwork.md

 # A simple approach (Non-neural-network)

 You might be tempted to solve the equation using pure `algebra`.
-Since we have single data with three variables (aka: the magic numbers), I think we can't solve the equation with pure algebra.
+Since we have single data with three variables (aka: the special numbers), we can't solve the equation with pure algebra.

-So, let's solve the using brute-force experiments!!!
+So, let's solve the equation using brute-force experiments!!!

 ## Finding the regressor